-Make a note on your motorcycle touring checklist to ensure your GPS is working exactly as you want before you go.
+Make a note on your motorcycle touring checklist to ensure your GPS is working as you want before you go.
 Also, check your routes are pre-installed and good to go.

-If you choose to use your phone as your navigation aid, be sure to download any maps you might need so you can view them offline as well as when you have a signal.
+If you choose to use your phone as your navigational aid, be sure to download any maps you might need so you can view them offline as well as when you have a signal.

 Related: 10 Essential Touring Apps For Bikers

 The last thing you want is to have all the information you need on your phone only to realise you’ve lost it.
+Or broken it.

 Putting paper maps on your motorcycle touring checklist ensures you at least consider whether you need one or not.